This homemade Mexican chorizo recipe is easy to make for spicy chorizo sausage with lots of bold chili flavor, great for pork or beef chorizo.

 Mexican Chorizo Ingredients

 - Ground Pork.
-Pork is more traditionally used in most chorizo recipes.
-With Mexican chorizo, you can use other meats, like ground beef, chicken, turkey, even tofu, though pork remains the most popular.
+Ground or chopped pork is more traditionally used in most recipes.
+You can use other meats, like ground beef, chicken, turkey, even tofu, though pork remains the most popular.

 - Paprika.
 I like smoked paprika or hot paprika, though any paprika will work.